Written by Gabriel RomioUpdated on May 15, 2026

 • AI-enhanced call center performance analytics

-Zendesk offers call routing from its Suite Team plan and upwards, and full IVR from Suite Professional and upwards.
+Zendesk offers IVR from its Suite Professional Team plan and upwards:

-• Suite Team: From $45 per user per month.
+• Suite Professional: From $115 per user per month.

-• Suite Professional: From $89 per user per month.
+• Suite Enterprise: From $169 per user per month.

-Specialist cloud-based call center platform MightyCall includes simple IVR as part of its call flow features, to help streamline incoming calls.
+MightyCall is a specialist cloud-based call center platform that includes simple hosted IVR as part of its call flow features—built to streamline incoming calls for small and growing teams without a heavy price tag.

 • Drag and drop voice menu to make setting up incoming call flows easier